The Suburban Revitalisation Program was supported by the Office for Suburban Development.

 Neighbourhood Activity Centre Renewal Fund

-The Office for Suburban Development is working in partnership with local governments to support local shopping strips in Metropolitan Melbourne and Mitchell Shire.
+The Office for Suburban Development worked in partnership with local governments to support local shopping strips in Metropolitan Melbourne and Mitchell Shire.

-Grants of up to $100,000 have been awarded to local governments for the delivery of projects to support local businesses including retailers, cafes, restaurants and service providers.
+Grants of up to $100,000 were awarded to local governments for the delivery of projects to support local businesses including retailers, cafes, restaurants and service providers.

-You can read about the projects being undertaken on the Neighbourhood Activity Centre Renewal Fund page.
+You can read about the projects delivered on the Neighbourhood Activity Centre Renewal Fund page.

 Image from a Chinese New Year event in Doncaster.